R-Ladies-Stockholm/Package-Basics-Presentation/Package_presentation.md

 ***
 FastrCAT...

-- streamlined the data aquisition
+- streamlined the data acquisition
 - did not have to wait a year or more
 - has functions to produce maps, plots and reports
-- the package was used succesfully this past field season!
+- the package was used successfully this past field season!

-Todays Journey
+Today's Journey
 ========================================================
 left:50%